genesys-samples/Architect_IVR_Data-Actions/content/010-Data-Sources-and-Scripts/20_DataTable.md

 ![image](/images/DTrowcomplete.PNG)

-While it may seem basic, we've layed the basic building blocks to provide our agents interactive maps based upon the customers location, knowledgebase suggestions based upon indicators from the customers account, and base level account information that customers hate having to offer to both the IVR and the agent.
+While it may seem basic, we've layed the basic building blocks to provide our agents interactive maps based upon the customers location, knowledge base suggestions based upon indicators from the customers account, and base level account information that customers hate having to offer to both the IVR and the agent.

 If a customer calls in and matches this record, you can **WOW** them with what you know about their account, and this is a very rudimentary and difficult way of pulling a customers information because we're building it locally.